cbcrg/nf-phdcourse21/README.md

 #### Exercise 10.2

-Modify the configuration file to specify different resource request for the `quantification` process.
+Modify the configuration file to specify different resources requested for the `quantification` process.

 Tip: see the [process](https://www.nextflow.io/docs/latest/config.html#scope-process) documentation for an example.